1885 to 1919 - The Beginning

 Flying at Denham dates back to the earliest days of aviation.
-While the Royal Engineers (RE) were deployed on exercise in 1885 to survey the area now known as the lakes, which run alongside the A412 and form part of the Colne Valley and Denham Country Parks, they deployed at least one gas balloon to assist in the survey.
+The Royal Engineers (RE) were deployed on exercise in 1885 to survey the area now known as the lakes, which were gravel pits and extend along the side the A412.
+At least one gas balloon was deployed to assist in the survey.
 The expanding RE Balloon Section became Britain's first military aviation unit five years later in 1890, deploying to the conflicts in Bechuanaland, Sudan and South Africa.

 As interest in the military uses of aviation developed, the Balloon Section became the Air Battalion of the Royal Engineers, taking responsibility for military balloons as well as the first airships and the first heavier than air aeroplanes.
 The early airships began with the "Nulli Secundus" (Second to None) in 1907, "Baby" in 1909 and "Beta" in 1910.
 It is believed the modified version of the Beta, the "Beta II", took part in an exercise in the area of Denham in 1913.